 Body Efficiently Converts Between CoQ10 Forms

 Coenzyme Q10 functions as a redox molecule that naturally cycles between its oxidized state (ubiquinone) and reduced state (ubiquinol) during cellular energy production.
-According to research published in Nutrition by Lopez-Lluch and colleagues, enterocytes in the small intestine routinely reduce ubiquinone to ubiquinol during absorption.
+According to research published in Nutrition by Lopez-Lluch et al. (2019), enterocytes in the small intestine routinely reduce ubiquinone to ubiquinol during absorption.

-The conversion process works bidirectionally with remarkable efficiency.
-When ubiquinol supplements are consumed, some oxidizes back to ubiquinone before reaching the intestine due to ubiquinol’s inherent instability in oxygen-rich environments.
-Despite these transformations, 95-98% of circulating CoQ10 maintains the ubiquinol form regardless of initial supplement type, demonstrating the body’s robust conversion capacity.
+The conversion process works bidirectionally.
+According to Lopez-Lluch et al. (Nutrition, 2019), when ubiquinol supplements are consumed, some oxidizes back to ubiquinone before reaching the intestine due to ubiquinol’s inherent instability in oxygen-rich environments.
+Despite these transformations, 95-98% of circulating CoQ10 maintains the ubiquinol form regardless of initial supplement type.

 Bioavailability Depends on Manufacturing, Not Molecular Form